sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

 Parā^(**1**).
 In its next state it is Pashyantī^(**2**).
 When it reaches the heart (Hridaya) and is united with Mā or Buddhi it is called Madhyamā^(**3**).
 Then in the mouth and with the desire for utterence it is known as Vaikharī^(**4**) or uttered speech.
-From this last arises by the action of air (Pavana). [all the letters](# "Which exist in a latent or unexpressed state in the Sushumna.").
+From this last arises by the action of air (Pavana). all the letters[^14].

+[^14]: "Which exist in a latent or unexpressed state in the Sushumna."

  The letters are not clearly manifested because the necessary apertures have not appeared such as the throat and the like.
 Until these come into existence and become the seats of pronunciation the letters remain in their place of origin (Varnavyaktisthānasaṁstha).
 When the embryo reaches the stage (Bhāva) in which the thought arises, "I am knower" or "It is I who know (Jnātā'smi)" it acquires Buddhi, Ahaṁkāra and Manas Consciousness thus increases by degrees and causes the child to become attached to its mother, father and kinsmen.
 Drinking abundantly of the mother's milk it cries out when it desires to suck the breasts again.
 The sight of father, brother and uncles makes the child happy.
 Through this arising attachment to the world (Saṁsāra) the child forgets its actions in previous births, the agony endured in the mother's womb, and the pain caused on its delivery therefrom.
 When troubled it calls to its mother in half-formed words.
-These words are indistinct like the confused [murmur of Kundalinī](# "Known as Pinda or She in whom all energies (Shakti) are stored (Pindita).") in the [Mūlādhāra](# "The basic plexus.
-See ib. and Author's ").
+These words are indistinct like the confused murmur of Kundalinī[^15] are stored (Pindita).") in the Mūlādhāra[^16].

+[^15]: "Known as Pinda or She in whom all energies (Shakti

+[^16]: "The basic plexus.
+See ib. and Author's "

  The aspects of Kundalinī are various.
 She, in Her threefold aspect, is the imperceptible omnipresent Shakti who is Kāma (**ई**), Agni (**र**), Nāda (**ह**).
-She is [Tāra](# "Another name for ") (8).
-Some call Her Shakti, others the [Paramātmā](# "For the two are the same.").
+She is Tāra[^17] (8).
+Some call Her Shakti, others the Paramātmā[^18].

+[^17]: "Another name for "

+[^18]: "For the two are the same."

 ———————————————————————————————————————